 1. Circular motion

-Kovalenok calls this one "Centripetal acceleration and force" and describes how it refers to an airplane making a turn.
-"The aircraft makes a turn, moving in an arc of a circle with a constant speed v=360 km/h.
-Determine the radius R of the circle, if the body of the aircraft is rotated around the direction of flight at an angle of 10 degrees," says his Instagram post's description.
+Kovalenok calls this one "Centripetal acceleration and force" and describes it in terms of an airplane making a turn.
+"The aircraft makes a turn, moving in an arc of a circle with a constant speed v=360 km/h (223.69 mph).
+Determine the radius R of the circle, if the body of the aircraft is rotated around the direction of flight at an angle of 10 degrees," he writes in his Instagram post description.

 2. Tsiolkovsky rocket equation

-Tsiolkovsky's rocket equation is a mathematical equation that describes the motion of vehicles that follow the basic principle of a rocket.
-It is illustrated here with an actual rocket along with the equations.
+Tsiolkovsky's rocket equation, or ideal rocket equation, describes the motion of vehicles that follow the basic principle of a rocket.
+It is illustrated by Kovalenok with an actual rocket, along with the equations.

 3. Law of conservation of energy